Classification of simply-transitive Levi non-degenerate hypersurfaces in $\mathbb{C}^3$: Introduction

 \section{Introduction}

 In general CR dimension $n \geqslant 1$, the classification of {\em locally homogeneous} real hypersurfaces $M^{2n+1} \subset \C^{n+1}$ (up to local biholomorphisms) is a vast, infinite problem.
-About one century after Cartan~{\cite{Cartan-1932-I, Cartan-1932-II}} settled in 1932 the already quite advanced case $n = 1$, Loboda's recent synthesis~{\cite{Loboda-2020}} and the present article bring in 2020 two independent contributions that terminate the long-standing case $n = 2$.
-In $\C^3$, preceding major achievements were due to Loboda~{\cite{Loboda-2000, Loboda-2001, Loboda-2003}}, Fels--Kaup~{\cite{Fels-Kaup-2008}}, Doubrov--Medvedev--The~{\cite{CRhom}}, and Kossovskiy--Loboda \cite{KL2019}.
+In 1932, \'Elie Cartan~{\cite{Cartan-1932-I, Cartan-1932-II}} settled the $n=1$ case, and substantial efforts have been made over the last 20 years to complete the $n=2$ case, cf.~{\cite{Loboda-2000, Loboda-2001, Loboda-2003, Fels-Kaup-2008, CRhom}}.
+Most recently, the remaining ``simply-transitive Levi-nondegenerate'' part of the classification was addressed in~{\cite{KL2019, AtL2019, AkL2020, Loboda-2020}} using normal form methods.
+The main goal of this article is to unify and complete this final study through a novel approach.
+Our Theorem \ref{thm-main} presents the final classification, which thereby concludes the $n=2$ case.

 Local Lie groups are analytic, so homogeneous $M^{2n+1} \subset \C^{n+1}$ may be assumed from the outset to be real analytic ($\mathcal{C}^\omega$).
 By Lie's infinitesimalization principle~{\cite{Lie-2015}}, the group $\Hol(M)$ of local biholomorphic transformations of $\C^{n+1}$ stabilizing $M$ is better viewed as the {\em real} Lie algebra: